pviswanathan/ChromeAutoTextExpander/README.md

  - Removing jQuery to reduce js dependencies and speed things up
  - Added checks into expander code to prevent expansion and warn user to refresh browser if shortcut database version is different.
  - Added shortcut recovery in case of shortcuts disappearing for some reason
+ - Adding better test cases for more resilient code

 v1.7.0
  - Revamped options page!